Bill Quackenbush: Early life

 Quackenbush was born on March 2, 1922, in Toronto, Ontario.
 He was born Hubert George Quackenbush but was given the nickname Bill by his aunt who disliked his given name.
-He played hockey on outdoor rinks around Toronto during the Great Depression as a youth, and was one of the top high school athletes in Canada as a teenager.
+He played hockey on outdoor rinks around Toronto during the Great Depression as a youth, and was one of the top high school athletes in Canada as a teenager, attending Western Technical-Commercial School in Toronto's west end.

 In addition to hockey, he was a renowned football and soccer player.
 During the war years, he played for the famous Canadian soccer club Toronto Scottish.
 Quackenbush had an opportunity to play football professionally, but he decided to pursue a career in hockey.

 Quackenbush began his junior career playing for the Toronto Native Sons of the Ontario Hockey Association.
 He scored 13 points in 13 games during the 1940–41 season.
 The following season, he played for the Brantford Lions, scoring 34 points in 23 games, and caught the attention of the Detroit Red Wings of the National Hockey League.

 Professional career

 Quackenbush signed as a free-agent with the Red Wings on October 19, 1942, and played 10 games during the 1942–43 season before breaking his wrist.
 After recovering from the injury, Detroit assigned him to the American Hockey League where he joined the Indianapolis Capitals.

 He earned a regular position with the Red Wings during the 1943–44 season, scoring 4 goals and 18 points.
 In the next two seasons he averaged 21 points while only being assessed an average of 8 penalty minutes and scored a career high 11 goals in 1945–46.

 The following season he earned his first post-season honour, when he was named a Second Team NHL All-Star.
 He was also named the Red Wings team MVP.
 He registered a career high 17 penalty minutes in 1947–48 and was named a First Team All-Star.
 The season also saw the start of a streak of 131 consecutive games where Quackenbush was not assessed a penalty.
 It began with the final 5 regular season and 10 playoff games that year, continued through the entire 60 regular season and 11 playoff games during the 1948–49 season, and ended after 45 games of the 1949–50 season.

 At the conclusion of the 1948–49 season, he was awarded the Lady Byng Trophy, the NHL's annual award for sportsmanship and gentlemanly conduct.
 He was the first defenceman to win the award, and remains one of only three in NHL history to capture the trophy.
+He also became the third and most recent Lady Byng recipient(After Syl Apps and Bill Mosienko) not to record a single penalty minute all season.